-What do I need to know to write the best cover letter?
+What do I need to know to write job-winning cover letters?

-2. If you mimic what the job description is looking for early in the cover letter, the reader or hiring manager will understand why you are applying for a specific job.
+Mimic the job description early in the cover letter to allow the hiring manager to understand why you desire the specific job.
 Look at this example, transitioning from Hospitality to Financial Planning.
 She had 18 offers and is in her new role.

-Throughout my career in the hospitality industry, I have built a reputation for confidentiality and discretion while working with elite guests.
-This skill set coupled with a profitability-conscious focus and a background in exceptional people management will make me an excellent candidate for an Associate Financial Advisor.
+Throughout my career in the hospitality industry, I built a reputation for confidentiality and discretion while working with elite guests.
+My profitability-conscious focus and exceptional people management makes me an excellent candidate for an Associate Financial Advisor.

-If I am chosen for the role of Executive Director, I believe I can help move the organization forward with the same innovative momentum you and Nancy have established in recent history.
-I deeply understand and appreciate the culture of the organization from the staff members, our client families, potential donors and, of course the club members.
+If chosen for the role of Executive Director, I can help move the organization forward with the innovative momentum you and Nancy established.
+I deeply understand and appreciate the culture of the organization from the staff members, our client families, potential donors, and, of course, the club members.

 Secured Angel Investor for $16 million capital campaign, start-up costs, and three years of ongoing operating support.

-Overall, I believe that I bring all the many attributes you are seeking in the position of Executive Director and I would be thrilled to discuss my qualifications and our bright future with you and the selection committee in a personal interview soon.
+Overall, I bring many attributes you seek in the position of Executive Director.
+I would be thrilled to discuss my qualifications and our bright future with you in a personal interview soon.

 I would enjoy the opportunity to discuss how I could help coordinate your annual fundraising programs and events.
 Please contact me to schedule an appointment at a mutually convenient time.

-If you are struggling to write your resume and the cover letter that will bring you to the next level in your career, perhaps it is time to work with an expert.
+If you struggle to write your resume and cover letter to bring you to the next level, perhaps you should work with an expert.